Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: The BRST charge

+As a consequence of a global symmetry there exists a BRST charge which plays a role of a generator of BRST transformations in extended phase space.
+As we have already mentioned, in the BFV approach it is constructed as a series in powers of Grassmannian variables with coefficients given by generalized structure functions of constraints algebra (\ref{gen_BFV}).
 Since the BFV prescription of constructing the BRST charge is essentially rely upon constraints algebra, it cannot produce correct transformations for gauge gravitational variables, like a linear combination of constraints cannot produce them in the Dirac approach.
-In \cite{Shest1} we have analyzed the algorithm suggested in \cite{Cast} that aims at modifying the Dirac scheme and constructing a generator producing correct transformations for all variables.
+In \cite{Shest1} we have analyzed the Castellani algorithm \cite{Cast} that aims at modifying the Dirac scheme and constructing a generator producing correct transformations for all variables.
 However, this algorithm fails to be applied to an arbitrary parametrization of gravitational variables, so it is not general enough and cannot be considered as a required solution to the problem.

-At the same time, the existence of global BRST symmetry enables us to propose another method based upon the Noether theorem and the equivalence of Lagrangian dynamics and Hamilton dynamics in extended phase space.
-In this section we shall apply it to our spherically symmetric model, however nothing prevent one from applying it to any other gravitational model including the full theory of gravity.
+At the same time, the existence of global BRST symmetry enables us to propose a method based upon the Noether theorem and the equivalence of Lagrangian dynamics and Hamiltonian dynamics in extended phase space.
+Until now it was applied to models with finite numbers degrees of freedom \cite{SSV2,Shest1}.
+The method is straightforward, although it requires rather tedious calculations for more complicated models.
+Recently in \cite{CM} another approach to construct a BRST charge has been put forward.
+This approach implies some modification of the Noether procedure.
+The authors applied it to the Friedmann -- Robertson -- Walker model and reproduced the result of \cite{Shest1}.
+It is not clear if the proposed modification of the Noether procedure could give a significant simplification of calculations.

+In this section we shall apply our straightforward method to the spherically symmetric model.
+Let us note that nothing prevent one from applying it to any other gravitational model including the full theory of gravity.
 The fact that gauge degrees of freedom are treated on the equal footing with other variables allows one to make transformations of variables including gauge ones which have been proved to be canonical in extended phase space \cite{Shest1} and do not affect the algebra of Poisson brackets.
 So, the proposed method will work for any reasonable parametrization of gravitational variables.